Esri/esri-leaflet-routing/README.md

 The Esri Leaflet Geocoder is a small series of API helpers and UI controls to interact with the ArcGIS Online routing and directions services.

 **Currently Esri Leaflet Routing is in the design stage.
-Please feel free to propose new ideas or implimentation in the [issues](/issues)**
+Please feel free to propose new ideas or implementation in the [issues](https://github.com/Esri/esri-leaflet-routing/issues)**

 ## Proposed Capibilities